ChamaliSandamini/aks-custer-project/README.md

 2. Deploying the Application
-We used a Deployment and Service to run a containerized app.
+I used a Deployment and Service to run a containerized app.

 2.1 Create the Deployment YAML (deployment.yaml)
                 apiVersion: apps/v1